-In the UK Employee Benefits Insurance market, there are only a few insurers that will allow companies to buy insurance directly from them.
-Seeking financial advice when taking out an Employee Benefits insurance policy is highly advised.
+In the UK’s Employee Benefits Insurance market, there are few insurers that will allow companies to buy insurance directly from them.
+Because of this, seeking financial advice when taking out an Employee Benefits insurance policy is highly advised.

 What is an Employee Benefits Broker?

-An Employee Benefits Broker (someone who specialises solely in employee benefits- not a financial adviser who dabbles as and when), is tasked with advising business owners on their company’s employee benefit requirements.
+An Employee Benefits Broker is someone who specialises solely in employee benefits, rather than being a financial adviser who dabbles as and when.
+These brokers are there to advise business owners specifically on their company’s employee benefits requirements.

-Every company is unique, so when reviewing a company’s employee benefit package. a market leading employee benefits consultant will review (but not limited to) the following:
+Every company is unique, so when reviewing a company’s employee benefits package, a market leading employee benefits consultant should review all of the following points at a minimum:

-Employee Benefit brokers should be asking if the employees are entitled to death in service, what is the companies sick pay policy, are there any TUPE contractual requirements the business has, and much more to understand what risks the business faces.
+Employee benefits brokers should be asking questions such as whether or not the employees are entitled to death in service insurance, what the companies sick pay policy is and if the business has any TUPE contract requirements (a protection of employment in the event that the business owner changes).
+They should basically be trying to learn anything that will help them to understand what risks the business faces.

-If a broker had identified the risks listed above, they can review group life insurance for death in service, group income protection for sick pay requirements and review any TUPE agreements in place that the business is liable for.
+Once a broker has identified the risks listed above, they can review group life insurance for death in service, group income protection for sick pay requirements and any TUPE agreements in place that the business is liable for.

 Attract and Retain

-It’s no secret that great employees are what makes a business great; employers in the UK need to ensure they are doing everything they can to attract and retain the best talent in their industry.
+It’s no secret that great employees make great businesses, and employers in the UK need to ensure they are doing everything they can to attract and retain the best talent in their industry.

-Annual benefit reviews with an employee benefits consultant can ensure you are keeping up with your competitors by providing an enhanced employee benefits package.
+Annual benefit reviews with an employee benefits consultant can help you stay ahead of your competitors with an enhanced employee benefits package.